Dev-Art-Solutions/SmoothLingua/README.md

 # SmoothLingua

-SmoothLingua is an open-source conversational AI platform that enables you to build and deploy conversational agents.
-It provides a flexible and extensible framework for creating intelligent chatbots capable of understanding and responding to user input.
+SmoothLingua is an open-source conversational AI platform that empowers you to create and deploy intelligent conversational agents.
+It offers a versatile and customizable framework for building smart chatbots capable of comprehending and responding to user input.

 ## Features